This article is part of a larger series on CRM.

 Click on the drop-down menu below for more information on Salesflare’s plans:

-The Growth includes basic CRM features, such as contact and account management, opportunities, email management, customer engagement monitoring, and a mobile app.
+The Growth plan includes basic CRM features, such as contact and account management, opportunities, email management, and a mobile app.
 You can also send personalized email campaigns and monitor the results on dashboards.
 Aside from that, it offers an email sidebar that allows you to directly access Outlook or Gmail from within the CRM.
 It also offers 25 email-finding credits, which let users search for emails on LinkedIn from their Salesflare dashboard.

 The Pro plan includes all the features in the Growth plan, plus user permissions and custom CRM dashboards.
-You can now restrict the data and pipeline that your team can access, edit, and delete, as well as create view-only users.
-In addition, you get access to personalized mass email automation tools that allow you to track the responses to your bulk emails.
+You can now restrict the data and pipeline your team can access, edit, and delete, as well as create view-only users.
+In addition, you get up to 500 email-finding credits, making it easy to search for the contact information of potential leads.